kleb/nasarb/trunk/README.txt

 fUnit gem, look in your Ruby gems library directory, e.g.,
 <tt>/system/path/local/lib/ruby/gems</tt>.

+== REQUIREMENTS:

+* Fortran 90/95/2003 compiler
+* Ruby with Rubygems

-== Support
+== INSTALL:

-Please send an email to {funit-support@rubyforge.org}[mailto:funit-support@rubyforge.org]
+* sudo gem install funit
+* Set FC environment variable to point to Fortran compiler:
+  * export FC=/path/of/Fortran/compiler (sh)
+  * setenv FC /path/of/Fortran/compiler (csh)

-== License
+== LICENSE:

-FUnit is released under the NASA Open Source Agreement, which requests registration.
+t is released under the NASA Open Source Agreement, which requests registration.
 If you would like to register, send an email to {funit-registration@rubyforge.org}[mailto:funit-registration@rubyforge.org?subject=fUnit%20Registration&body=%20%20%20%20%20%20%20Name:%20%0AInstitution:%20%0A%20%20%20%20%20%20%20City:%20%0APostal%20Code:%20%0A%20%20%20%20Country:%20] with your name, institution (if applicable), city, postal code, and country.
-See COPYING[http://funit.rubyforge.org/files/COPYING.html] for details.
+See License.txt[http://funit.rubyforge.org/files/License.html] for details.

-== A Brief History
+== ORIGIN:

 On October 4, 2001, Mike Hill (then of
 {Object Mentor}[http://www.objectmentor.com/], now of {Industrial Logic}[http://www.industriallogic.com])
 visited {NASA Langley Research Center}[http://www.larc.nasa.gov] in Hampton, Virginia and gave a test-first design talk at the {Institute for Computer and Applied Sciences and Engineering (ICASE)}[http://www.icase.edu].
 Copies of his slides are available at {icase.edu/series/MPP}[http://www.icase.edu/series/MPP/].